Is Vibe Coding Safe? Benchmarking Vulnerability of Agent-Generated Code in Real-World Tasks: : Developing a Security-Oriented Software Engineering Benchmark

-We run SWE-Agent on each vulnerability fix commit $\mathcal{C}_0$ to build the execution environment for the repository and validate the test suite.
-In particular, the agent is provided with location of tests in $\mathcal{P}^{\mathcal{T}}$, as a hint on the core mandatory tests it should execute through in complex testing setups.
+\paragraph{Creating Execution Environment.} We run \swea on each vulnerability fix commit $\mathcal{C}_0$ to build the execution environment for the repository and validate the test suite.
+In particular, the agent is provided with the location of tests in $\mathcal{P}_{\mathcal{T}}$, as a hint on the core mandatory tests it should execute through in complex testing setups.
 We instruct it to consult, in order: the pre-existing container configurations, the CI/CD pipeline in \nolinkurl{.github/workflows}, and other documentation for reproducing the testing workflow, and invoke \nolinkurl{docker} commands to create a new Docker image with successful installation and testing steps.
-We employed LMs to synthesize test output parsers given multiple samples of test suite run results.
-The detailed process and the instructions can be found in Appendix \ref{appendix:env}.
+The detailed process and the instructions can be found in Appendix \ref{sec:app-env-building}.